What is Halotherapy?

 WHAT IS DRY SALT THERAPY (HALOTHERAPY)?

-Halotherapy (dry salt therapy) is where 99.99% Pure Grade Sodium Chloride (salt) is heated and then ground and crushed into very tiny microparticles.
-These dry aerosol microparticles of salt are then dispersed into the salt room, salt cave, or salt chamber during a typical session.
+The key process involves a halogenerator crushing and grinding 99.99% Pure Grade Sodium Chloride (salt) into very tiny microparticles.
+The halogenerator, or halotherapy machine, then disperses these dry aerosol microparticles of salt into the salt therapy room, salt cave, halotherapy sauna, or SALT Booth® during a typical session.

-As an individual relaxes, the microparticles are inhaled.
-The particles penetrate deep into the lungs, bronchi, bronchioles, and alveoli to aid respiratory concerns, while the non-inhaled salt particles are absorbed by the body to combat skin conditions.
+As an individual undergoes a salt therapy session, they inhale the microparticles.
+The particles penetrate deep into the lungs, bronchi, bronchioles, and alveoli to address respiratory concerns.

 HOW HALOTHERAPY WORKS

-Dry pharmaceutical grade salt is heated and then it is ground and crushed into very tiny microparticles.
-These dry aerosol microparticles of salt are then dispersed into the salt room during a typical session.
 As the person relaxes in the salt room, the microparticles are inhaled.
-The particles penetrate deep into the lungs, bronchi, bronchioles, and alveoli.
-While inside the salt room, the non-inhaled salt particles fall onto the skin.
+The particles penetrate deep into the lungs, bronchi, bronchioles and alveoli.
+While inside the salt room, the non-inhaled salt particles fall onto the skin, offering additional benefits.

-THE BENEFITS OF SALT THERAPY (HALOTHERAPY)
+SALT THERAPY BENEFITS (HALOTHERAPY)

-THE BENEFITS OF SALT THERAPY
+THE BENEFITS OF SALT ROOM THERAPY

-However, one does not need to have any conditions since dry salt therapy is very beneficial for overall general wellness by removing the toxicity from the respiratory system.
+Halotherapy is very beneficial for overall general wellness.
+It removes toxicity from the respiratory system.
 People are exposed on a daily basis to pollutants, airborne diseases, bacteria, allergens and other irritating and harmful factors.
-Halotherapy is an excellent way to cleanse and detox the lungs as well as invigorate the whole body with increased lung capacity and oxygen intake.

 DISCLAIMER

-Halotherapy is recognized as a safe and effective wellness practice for preventive and restorative health care.
-It is not a medical treatment and does not offer a cure!
 Halotherapy is not recommended for people with contagious diseases, fever, open wounds, certain types of lung cancer, severe hypertension, mental disorders, and active tuberculosis.
 We always recommend that individuals consult with their local physician to determine if salt therapy is the right treatment for their condition.

 HOW TO BUILD A SALT ROOM

 Salt therapy equipment and concepts that are used in commercial facilities can be brought into the home for personal use as well.
+This makes dry salt therapy more convenient and accessible.
+You can visit and use your personal salt room whenever you want to.

-Many people drive great distances and spend time seeking halotherapy given the great results they have received.
-Many respiratory conditions require frequent use to gain the best results.
 However, this can be inconvenient and costly.
 In addition, there are some conditions, such as cystic fibrosis, where it is best for people to be isolated for their salt therapy sessions.

 The same principles for building a commercial salt room apply to installing a salt room at home.
 There are HVAC (heating, ventilation, and air conditioning) issues to address, as well as ensuring that the salt air doesn’t corrode or damage other aspects of the house or your personal belongings.
-Many people chose to plug in a SALT Bed® or SALT Booth® since it is portable; no building or modification needs to be done with the HVAC or any other build-out.

 Other land-based breathing animals have a respiratory and lung system similar to that of people.

-For example, most of the lower airway conditions in cats are due to non-infectious causes, with inflammatory airway disease associated with allergies or unknown triggers being the most common.
-Reactive airways result from ongoing irritation.
-These reactive airways tend to narrow the airways (bronchoconstriction) and produce excess mucus, leading to difficulty breathing, fast breathing, and sometimes, cough and nasal discharge.
+These reactive airways tend to narrow the airways (bronchoconstriction) and produce excess mucus.
+That can lead to difficulty breathing, fast breathing, and sometimes, cough and nasal discharge.
 Feline Lower Airway Disease (FLAD) is an umbrella term to describe the conditions that lead to lung airway pathology.

 Horses have a large lung capacity and often have issues with normal mucociliary clearance and, in fact, there are specific guidelines for measuring this excess mucus, especially with thoroughbreds and racehorses.
 Horses also face extreme skin conditions from being exposed to wind, dirt, mud, and other factors.